usercode/ImageWizard/README.md

                                                //set base url for relative urls
                                                options.DefaultBaseUrl = "https://mydomain";

+                                               //allow only relative urls (use base url from request or DefaultBaseUrl from options) options.AllowAbsoluteUrls = false;

+                                               //allow only specified hosts
+                                               options.AllowedHosts = new [] { "mydomain" };

                                                //adds custom http header like apikey to prevent
                                                //that user can download the original image options.SetHeader("ApiKey", "123456");